Does influencer database software make sense for your team?

 Influencer Search and Matchmaking

 Databases can get pretty granular when it comes to their search features.
 Most platforms let you search by factors such as engagement rate and keywords by default.
-Some databases actually identify an influencer’s past collaborations to highlight brands they've worked with.

 More advanced databases can assign influencers a compatibility score to see how your brand aligns with them.
 Features such as lookalike audiences and suggested creators are popular, too.
-Using software to find influencers can save serious time given how intensive influencer matchmaking can be.

 Creating and Exporting Lists

 Organization is one of the key benefits of using a database.
-While some software will totally tie you to their platform, other platforms will allow you to download and export your own list of contacts.
+While some software will totally tie you to their platform, other apps will allow you to download and export your own list of contacts.
 This makes it easier to align your database with existing creator campaigns.

 Visual Search and Live Content Previews